Wanasgheo/Writeups/HackTheBox/Machines/Soccer/README.md

 ![Untitled(7)](https://github.com/Wanasgheo/Writeups/assets/111740362/c7c62776-46c4-4253-8ed5-72cbe61dbd51)

-From the error page we get the webserver's version which is `nginx`
+From the error page we see  the webserver's version which is `nginx`

 ![Untitled(8)](https://github.com/Wanasgheo/Writeups/assets/111740362/45e11fa8-159b-44be-9392-54fc150a11c8)

-So we can check to the root folder of it or the `/etc/nginx` where we can find some interesting stuffs.
+So we can check to the root folder of it or the `/etc/nginx` if we can find some interesting stuffs.

-Like from the `/etc/nginx/sites-enabled/` we can find an interesting file or `soc-player.htb`
+Like from the `/etc/nginx/sites-enabled/` where we can find an interesting file or `soc-player.htb`, a new `sub-domain`

 ```bash
 (remote) www-data@soccer:/etc/nginx/sites-enabled$ cat soc-player.htb